eigenein/my-iot-rs/CONTRIBUTING.md

 ## How to help?

 For now the architecture is highly unstable.
 I change the core quite often.
-So the main help would be code review and advising on better and idiomatic implementations.
+So the main help would be:
+- Code review

-Performance and technical debt items are also actual options.
+- Performance and technical debt items
+- Cross-compilation for different boards

 You may implement services but then try to not depend on the current service interface as much as possible.